d-smith/iam-filter/README.md

 # iam-filter

-This project provides a simple utility to filter a cloud formation template to leave only IAM Role and IAM Policy resources in the template.
+This project provides a simple utility to filter a cloud formation template to leave only IAM Role, IAM Policy and IAM Managed Policy resources in the template.
 This input is a YAML cloud formation template, the output is a cloud formation template containing only the IAM Role and Policy resources in JSON format (don't ask).

 Usage: